square1-io/laravel-passport-firebase-auth/README.md

 **1 - b) Pass any other custom data you need for the user creation proces in your laravel database:**

-An example will be if user creation require some mandatory collumns (e.g. user_plan, username, role, etc.).
+An example will be if user creation require some mandatory columns (e.g. user_plan, username, role, etc.).
 For this you will use the instructions on the "extra_user_columns" key in the config array.

 For security reasons, we'll validate this data, and we'll ignore any other values not declared in this "extra_user_columns" array.